RayYen6967/Events_Analysis/README.md

 # Events Analysis (UMD alumni association)
 Data Processing & Analysis in Python

+● Research Questions:

-●	Help the UMD alumni association find ways to attract more first time attendees and major prospects.
+Help the UMD alumni association find ways to attract more first time attendees and major prospects.

-●	Predict the percentage first time attendees and percentage major prospect based on the characteristics of the event that is going to be held.
+Predict the percentage first time attendees and percentage major prospect based on the characteristics of the event that is going to be held.

-Discover ways to improve PFTA:

-I.	 Events should be held on May, August, September and October.

-II.
-Preferable locations are international and on campus.

-III.
-Preferable types are social and athletics.

-IV.
-Preferable activity -- SALC.

-Discover ways to improve PMP:

-I.	Events should be held on May and September, preferably Thursday.

-II.
-Try hold at South East region and prevent online events.

-III.
-Try to attract alumni with higher age.

-IV.
-Preferable activity -- Dinner.
-Unpreferable -- SALC, AA.
+● Data:

+The	dataset	provided is	from 07/01/2013-11/30/2019 and	contains seven subsets of	data,	arranged by fiscal year	(July	1	–	June 30).
+The	data set	outlines each	program	or event hosted	by the Alumni	Association	and	provides general information on	the	event	as well as the	event	registrants.